laganojunior/lalaheadpats/_posts/2019-10-13-poke-at-fighting-games-with-game-theory-pt2.markdown

 doesn't apply at all.
 But if you watch any tournament commentary, they'll say phrases like "taking their turn" or "stealing the turn".
-Or they'll something more indirect, but still related to turns such as "got caught pressing buttons" or "fell for the frame trap".
-These phrases will make more sense later in this post.
+Or they'll something more indirect, but still related to turns such as "got caught pressing buttons" or "fell for the frame trap" (which I'll explain later).
+So there is some concept of turns in fighting games somewhere.

 In this post, I'll briefly go over: